-As a reasonable basis, organizations shouldn't push employees beyond their level of expertise or experience and should recognize and reward them for their contributions.
+As a reasonable basis, organisations shouldn't push employees beyond their level of expertise or experience and should recognise and reward them for their contributions.
 Managers play a coaching role, helping people understand their strengths and work towards professional goals.

 And there’s a duty of care, too, as managers take their team’s stress levels and mental health into account and put supportive measures in place as and when they’re needed.